-Most of us have probably heard and thought more about politics in the last couple of years than we would like.
-The political narrative has become so contentious and divisive that at times it seems to threaten the stability of our nation.
+Most of us have probably heard and thought more about politics in recent years than we would like or even thought possible.
+The political narrative has become so contentious and divisive that at times it seems to threaten the stability of our nation (and possibly yours wherever you live), and has led to the assassination of a young husband and father who dared to speak out in a hostile environment.
 How did we get here?
-Some of the blame goes back to an attitude that is not new but is shared by many of our politicians.
-But could we bear some of the blame?

 Today’s Readings: